adi1985a/Educational-website-PDF/README.markdown

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## 📧 Contact
+Made by Adrian Lesniak.
 For questions or feedback, open an issue on GitHub or email 📧 impersoftware@gmail.com.

 ---